nidanurefe/ALU-System/README.md

 ## Modules

-Here's a README file for your Verilog code:

-Verilog Code Overview
-This repository contains Verilog code for various modules used in a computer system.
-Each module serves a specific purpose and is interconnected to form a functional computer system.

-Modules
 1. Register Module (Register.v)
 This module implements a generic register with configurable functionalities such as decrement, increment, load, clear, write low, write high, and sign extension.